F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 ````````````
 The next lines of the declaration set the system-level options.
 This includes inactivity timeouts for CLI and Console sessions, and the ability to disable the phonehome property (see the table for details) in BIG-IP DO 1.10.0 and later.

-For more information, see |systemclass| in the Schema Reference.
+For more information and new properties, see |systemclass| in the Schema Reference.
 Also see :ref:`The System Class example<systemex>` for an example declaration.

 ..
 IMPORTANT:: If you set a hostname in the Common class, you cannot use the hostname property in the System class.
 We recommend using the System class for hostname